HariData20/SpatialAnalysisNYCTaxi/README.md

 ### Example answers
 An example input and answer are put in "testcase" folder of the coding template

-## Where you need to change
-DO NOT DELETE any existing code in the coding template unless you see this "YOU NEED TO CHANGE THIS PART"

 ### Hot zone analysis